Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Shortness of breath during activity or when you lie down

 - Swollen feet or ankles

 How is mitral stenosis diagnosed?

 Your healthcare provider will ask about your signs and symptoms and listen to your heart.
-He will ask if you have ever had strep throat or rheumatic fever.
-You may need any of the following tests:
+He or she will ask if you have ever had strep throat or rheumatic fever.
+Tell him or her if you have a family history of heart disease.
+You may also need any of the following:

-- Cardiac catheterization: This procedure is done to find and treat heart blockages.
-A thin, bendable tube is inserted into your arm, neck, or groin and moved into your heart.
+- Cardiac catheterization is a procedure to check how well your heart is pumping blood.
+It is also used to measure pressure in different parts of your heart.
+A catheter (long thin tube) is inserted into your arm, neck, or groin and moved into your heart.
 An x-ray may be used to guide the tube to the right place.
-Dye may be put into your vein so the pictures show up better on a monitor.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Contrast liquid may be used to help your heart show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is mitral stenosis treated?